andrewcbuensalida/javascript-beginners-blackjack-clever-programmer/static/readme.md.txt

 https://www.youtube.com/watch?v=mU6anWqZJcc&t=5963

-not the most organized css or html
+aws is hosting it. route 53 to register domain name. cloudfront, a cdn,  to make data transfer faster. aws s3 is the webhosting service for static websites, meaning not requiring a server. use aws amplify next time, a little more complex. didnt use ec2, which is a virtual machine. aws lightsail is lighter version of ec2. aws elastic beanstalk is an orchestration tool to create an ec2 instance. not the most organized css or html
 position: static is the default relative you need to change left right top bottom, changes relative to default